kh4n9373/STOCK-PRICE-PREDICTION/Script for making slides/Difficulties.md

 ### Precision and Recall Evaluation Complexities

-Hard to calculate the precision and recall of the Support Vector Machine model because the predictions can be correct about the directions of the stock prices, but have a significant deviation in the price of stocks, compared to the real data.
+Hard to calculate the precision and recall of models because the predictions can be correct about the directions of the stock prices, but have a significant deviation in the price of stocks, compared to the real data.

 ![Alt text](difficulties1.png)